-For two decades Medical Error Action Group has monitored nursing homes – death homes – and it’s a horror story right across the nation.
+For over two decades Medical Error Action Group has monitored nursing homes – death homes – and it’s a horror story right across the nation.
 “Functioning” on political promises does not work.

 Politicians!
 Time to fix this disgraceful system.
 It’s not care, it’s hell.

 YOU may have someone in your family in need of a nursing home.

 If so, God help them because Australia’s aged care system won’t.

 GO TO POLICE if your complaint is ignored.

 15 years ago Medical Error Action Group logged 83 breaches in nursing homes of shocking neglect, maltreatment and filth from concerned families and nursing staff.

 5 years ago Medical Error Action Group logged 427 breaches in nursing homes, some the same nursing homes we had reported on 10 years earlier.
 Our findings?
 Nothing had changed it had worsened.